Traveling with your dog(s) can be the most rewarding experience, if done correctly.

-Each dog has a different personality, has been raised differently, and will react to experiences in their own way, so Campervan life will not go well with every dog.
+Each dog has a different personality, has been raised differently, and will react to experiences in their own way.

 Before making the decision to take your dog traveling in a van with you, the most important thing to do is a test run.

 Take your dog camping for a weekend and see how they react.

 Are they excited, or are they miserable?

 Does he/she get sick while traveling by car?

 Is there enough space for him/her in the campervan?

 Is your dog strongly territorial, or do they do well with going to new places?